wagtail/wagtail/docs/topics/pages.md

 Wagtail uses Django\'s `multi-table inheritance <django:multi-table-inheritance>`{.interpreted-text role="ref"} feature to allow multiple page models to be used in the same tree.

-Each page is added to both Wagtail\'s builtin `~wagtail.core.models.Page`{.interpreted-text role="class"} model as well as its user-defined model (such as the `BlogPage` model created earlier).
+Each page is added to both Wagtail\'s builtin [ADD TITLE HERE](~wagtail.core.models.Page) model as well as its user-defined model (such as the `BlogPage` model created earlier).

 Pages can exist in Python code in two forms, an instance of `Page` or an instance of the page model.

-> When working with multiple page types together, you will typically use instances of Wagtail\'s `~wagtail.core.models.Page`{.interpreted-text role="class"} model, which don\'t give you access to any fields specific to their type.
+> When working with multiple page types together, you will typically use instances of Wagtail\'s [ADD TITLE HERE](~wagtail.core.models.Page) model, which don\'t give you access to any fields specific to their type.

 ```python
 # Get all pages in the database